-A forty-three minute (43) Flex period is scheduled every day for students in all three grades.
+A forty-two minute (42) flex period is scheduled every day for students in all three grades.
 It is during this period that band, orchestra, and chorus are scheduled.

 Chorus - A sixth, seventh and eighth grade chorus program is scheduled as part of the school day during the Flex period.
-Grade 6 meets on either even or odd days and grades 7 & 8 meet opposite grade 6.
 The chorus performs for school assemblies, winter and spring concerts, an all-district choral festival, and an occasional concert at a local business.
 These performances are a required element of the course.

 Instrumental Music - The middle school will have one band and one orchestra consisting of sixth graders and one band and one orchestra consisting of seventh and eighth graders.
 The performance program is an outgrowth of the students' instrumental skills learned in class lessons.
 Band members are instrumental students who have met the minimum requirements established by the instrumental music staff.
-Performances include assemblies and the winter and spring concerts.
+Performances include assemblies and the winter and spring concerts